Honour of Grafton

 The Honour of Grafton is a contiguous set of manors in the south of Northamptonshire, England up to the county's eastern border with Buckinghamshire.
 Its dominant legacies are semi-scattered Whittlewood Forest and a William Kent wing of Wakefield Lodge in the body of that woodland.

 Other legacies are few or abolished.
 Titles of lord of the manor are now, in English law, entirely without privileges.
 Owning of local powers and most other vestigial manorial rights, such as fisheries, rentcharges, ground rents, tolls, is void unless already registered against the associated freeholds and agreed with owners of serviant or encumbered land, or demonstrable and in writing as to the few remaining unregistered lands in England.

 Scope and date

 It dates back beyond 1542, in the reign of Henry VIII when a bill for its management is known before parliament.

 As with all honours there were exclusions for church lands (such as glebe), waste, land freed of the manor (freeholds) who nonetheless paid tithes to the rectories, many of which belonged to the honour, among which some lesser manors of parishes.
 Modern villages, as parishes, within the Honour comprise:

 Abthorpe, Alderton, Ashton, Blakesley, Blisworth, Cold Higham, Furtho, Grafton Regis, Greens Norton, Hartwell, Passenham, Paulerspury, Potterspury, Roade, Stoke Bruerne, Shutlanger, Silverstone, Towcester, Whittlebury, and Yardley Gobion, and also encompass Whittlewood Forest.

-All these are in West Northamptonshire and close to Milton Keynes – a very large town of small to medium UK city size.
+All these are in West Northamptonshire and close to Milton Keynes.